What is BRC?

 • In August 2018, the eighth version was published, and as of February 1, 2019, version eight of the BRC Food is in effect.

-• This will require the entire international food processing sector to comply with these terms of the BRC Global Standard For Food Safety.
+• This will require the entire food processing sector to comply with these terms of the BRC Global Standard For Food Safety.

 BRC 8 Food Safety Culture